openfga/openfga/docs/check/README.md

 #### TTU Rewrite Constraints
 A **tupleset** relation has a unique type restriction constraint that requires it be a [direct relationship](#direct-relationships) AND the assignable types on the tupleset relation must be direct object types (e.g. `define parent: [folder]`), not user/subject sets (e.g. `define parent: [group#member]`).
 A tupleset relation cannot be defined by a rewritten relationship through [computed usersets](#computed-relationships-eg-computed_userset), [tuple_to_userset](#hierarchical-relationships-eg-tuple_to_userset-or-ttu), or any composition of [set rewrites](#set-rewrites).
 See the [examples section](#ttu-rewrite-examples) below for more info.

-The reason for these unique set of constraints on tupleset relations is to ensure that we can resolve the tupleset relation to a direct object type at model compile/validation time (no expansion is required) and it makes reverse expansion more directed as we only have to do a direct database lookup to resolve the tupleset relations and then foreach of the resolved objects expand the computed relations on them.
+The reason for these unique set of constraints on tupleset relations is to ensure that we can resolve the tupleset relation to a direct object type at m compile/validation time (no expansion is required) and it makes reverse expansion more directed as we only have to do a direct database lookup to resolve the tupleset relations and then foreach of the resolved objects expand the computed relations on them.
 This invariant is critical for performance and for reverse expansion mechanics.

 ##### Example 1 (invalid)
 A tupleset relation `document#parent` must be a direct relationship and it has to be assignable to a direct object type, not a user/subject set type.
 In this example the violation is in the definition `define parent: [folder#viewer]`.

 ```
-model
+m
   schema 1.1

 type organization